git4ang/eCinema_microservices_J2E_SpringBoot-Cloud_Angular/README.md

 ### Objective and detail of the project

    - Each **City entity** is defined by his id, a name and his coordinate position.
-   - Each **Cinema entity** is defined by his id, name, room entity, City entity
+   - Each **Cinema entity** is defined by his id, name, Room entity, City entity
-   - Each **movieRoomm entity** is defined by his id, name, number of cinemaTicket, Cinema entity, cinemaTicket entity
+   - Each **Room entity** is defined by his id, name, number of cinemaTicket, Cinema entity, Seat entity
-   - Each **cinemaTicket entity** is defined by his id, seatNumber, movieRoom
+   - Each **Seat entity** is defined by his id, seatNumber, movieRoom
    - Each **Category entity** is defined by his id, name, movies collection
    - Each **Movie entity** is defined by his id, title, releaseDate, runningTime, director, starring, country, language, photo, description.
-   - Each **movieProjection entity** is defined by his id, dateProjection, price, Movie entity, movieSession, roomCinema entity, movieTicket entity.
+   - Each **movieProjection entity** is defined by his id, dateProjection, price, Movie entity, movieSession, Room entity, movieTicket entity.
    - Each **movieSession entity** id defined by his id, movieProjection entity.
-   - Each **movieTicket entity** is dined by his id, price, codePayment, reserved, cinemaTicket entity, movieProjection entity.
+   - Each **movieTicket entity** is dined by his id, price, codePayment, reserved, Seat entity, movieProjection entity.
 ***
 ### The creation of the project is based on the following points that will be detailed below:

    - [x] Project initial (multiProject)
    ***
    - [x] M01-config-server module creation.